Assistant Professor, City College of New York, 2011-Present

-“Circularity and Redundancy: Challenges for a Pragmatic Account of Rationality,” Swarthmore College, March 2008
+“Circularity and Redundancy: Challenges for a Pragmatic Account of Rationality,” Swarthmore College, Swarthmore, PA, March 2008.

-“Caring, Authority, and Deliberation,” Social Ethics and Normative Theory Workshop, Stanford University, November 2007
+“Caring, Authority, and Deliberation,” Social Ethics and Normative Theory Workshop, Stanford University, Palo Alto, CA, November 2007.

-“Practical Reasoning and the Varieties of Agency,” American Philosophical Association Pacific Division Meeting, San Francisco, April 2007
+American Philosophical Association Pacific Meeting, San Francisco, CA, April 2007.

-“Shared Activity and Normativity,” Stanford-Berkeley Graduate Student Conference, University of California Berkeley, April 2004
+“Shared Activity and Normativity,” Stanford-Berkeley Graduate Student Conference, University of California Berkeley, Berkeley, CA, April 2004.

 Invited Conference Commentator